martinohanlon/BlueDot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Having trouble with BlueDot?
 title: ''
 labels: ''
 assignees: ''

 ---

-Got a problem with BlueDot?
 Fill in the details or delete as appropriate :)

 **Describe the bug**
 A clear and concise description of what the bug is.